-Pasisz, D. J., & Hurtz, G. M. (in press).
+Pasisz, D. J., & Hurtz, G. M. (2009).
 Testing for between-group differences in within-group interrater agreement.
 Organizational Research Methods.

 Piasta, S. B., & Wagner, R. K. (2007).
 Dyslexia: Identification and classification.
 In E. L. Grigorenko & A. J. Naples (Eds.), Single-Word Reading: Behavioral and Biological Perspectives (pp. 209–326).
 Mahwah, NJ: Erlbaum.

 Piasta, S. B., Connor, C. M., Fishman, B., & Morrison, F. J. (2009).
 Teachers' knowledge of literacy concepts, classroom practices, and student reading growth.
 Scientific Studies of Reading,13(3): 224–248.